 We generate revenues from contract research, product sales and license payments.
-We derive contract research revenues from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
-In general, we complete contracted research over periods ranging from six months to three years, and recognize these revenues over the life of the contract as costs are incurred or upon the achievement of certain milestones built into the contracts.
+We derive contract research revenues from providing research and development services to third parties, including government entities and corporations, and from achieving milestones established by some of these contracts and collaboration agreements.
+In general, we complete contracted research over periods ranging from six months to three years, and recognize these revenues over the life of the contract as costs are incurred or upon the achievement of certain milestones specified in the contracts.

-Our product revenues reflect amounts that we receive from sales of our products and currently represent a small portion of our total revenues.
-Revenues from product sales that require no ongoing obligations are recognized as revenues when shipped to the customer, title has passed and collection is reasonably assured.
+Our product revenues reflect amounts that we receive from sales of our products and development fees paid by third-parties to complete development or create customized applications of products that we anticipate will lead to product sales or licensing revenues.
+Such product revenues currently represent a small but growing portion of our total revenues.
+Revenues from product sales that require no ongoing obligations are recognized as revenues when the product has shipped to the customer, title has passed and collection is reasonably assured.
 In transactions where a right-of-return exists, revenues are deferred until acceptance has occurred and the period for the right-of-return has lapsed.